Download the report in PDF:

 Regional media campaign advertising expenditure

-The Victorian Government Regional Communication Policy requires that government departments and agencies place 15 per cent of their annual campaign media expenditure with regional and rural media.
+The Victorian Government Regional Communication Policy requires that government departments and agencies place 15% of their annual campaign media expenditure with regional and rural media.

 This includes, but is not limited to, dedicated regional press, radio, television, outdoor media buys and significant media partnerships and sponsorships that can be identified as ‘regional or rural’.